ballerina-platform/module-ballerina-sql/docs/proposals/metadata_retrieval_support.md

 - `RoutineDefinition`
 - `ParameterDefinition`

-These record types contain only fields which are common to relational databased.
+These record types contain only fields which are common to relational databases.
 However, they may be inherited and then extended by each SQL connector to provide support for additional database-specific fields.

 #### Table Definition